noah-nuebling/mac-mouse-fix/README.md

 <!-- # Mac Mouse Fix -->

+A simple way to make your mouse better.

 ### [Download](https://noah-nuebling.github.io/mac-mouse-fix-website) | [All releases](https://github.com/noah-nuebling/mac-mouse-fix/releases)

 * Switch between Spaces, activate Mission Control, trigger Quick Look, or use the side buttons to navigate through pages in your browser.
 All of that and more.
 Right from your mouse.